 “You won’t.
 Not until you are a father.”

 Years passed and I never understood that.
 I struggled.
 I doubted God’s love for me.
 I doubted I could measure up, so I stopped trying to.
 I wandered from Him.
 I spent some of the best years of my youth wasting away in a “far country.”
 Then one day, grieved over my lifestyle of sin, unable to live in a far country anymore, I turned my heart back towards home.
 Unsure if I was even welcome, I called upon the Lord.
 In that instant, I felt His overwhelming love wash over me.
-His hand guided me back to Him, and soon God sent Curtis Jones (an old friend and recent convert) to help me find Steven’s Street Baptist Church.
+His hand guided me back to Him, and soon God sent an old friend (a recent convert himself) to help me find a local church.
 I knew the story of the Prodigal Son that day, and it is beautiful beyond words.
 He left the 99 to find the one, and I was the one.

 But even with this, I still did not understand His love for me.
 There were deep sins I could not conquer within, and so I still believed He might regret His decision to save me and call it quits.
 Every failure, every sin, brought me closer to losing Him.
 Or so I thought.

 Then God enabled my wife to conceive.
-She bore me a son, Joshua.
+She bore me a son.
 I was so excited for so many reasons.
 In the secret place of my heart, I also hoped my dad was right, and I would finally understand what he meant.

 I soon understood that my love for my son is unconditional.
 I loved him before he was even born.
 I loved him before he did anything good or bad.
 I accepted him completely.
 I could never think of doing him harm.
 I want to do him good all the days of his life.
 I want to raise him in the Lord and prepare him as best I can for all he must face.
 I will never cast him out or turn him aside.
 If he asks for food, I will feed him.
 If he leaves me in disgust and scorn, I will sit on my porch looking for his return.
 When he does, I will run to him and kiss him and throw a party for him.
 Jesus says in Matthew 7:11 that if I am evil and yet know how to love my kids, how much more does God love me and know how to give me good things?